 Thoughts and ideas are welcome.
 Even if we ultimately decide to keep the wiki, it's helpful to spell out our concerns in a forum like this.

-#2 Updated by Stephen Real over 3 years ago
+#2 Updated by Stephen Real almost 4 years ago

 I agree that the arguments for keeping the wiki can be addressed by other means, but can the reasons for keeping the wiki also be addressed by other means?
 Can we retain the valuable aspects namely the flexibility and the openness?

 Would it make any sense to ask the community for input before we decide?
 I think the fact that the wiki is not well known is an important point.
 If it were well known, would it get more use?
 It might be interesting to construct a survey to surface the answer to that question.

 #3 Updated by Samantha Raddatz almost 4 years ago

 Thank you for outlining the reasoning and possible depreciation plan, Boone!

 It's probably already known that I'm on the side of removing the wiki entirely, mostly due to its statistical lack of use.
 Also, the navigation real estate could be better used for other, newer features that we'd like to highlight -- like the events calendar, maybe.